Burkitt Lymphoma in Children

 side effects can be treated to keep them from getting worse.
 There may even be things

 you can do to help prevent some of them.
-Talk with the doctor about what you should
+Talk with the healthcare provider about what

 Living with